 Craftsperson

-Instead of "craftsman," this term appreciates the skill of creating handmade objects.
+Instead of "craftsman," this term recognizes the skill involved in creating handmade items.

 "The craftsperson displayed their exquisite handmade jewelry at the fair."